 All visiting and transfer applicants must submit their law school transcripts as part of the application.
-Transfer students must also provide syllabi for all law school coursework.
-Visiting students are also required to download and complete a Consortium Form.
+Transfer students must also

 Personal Essay

 The personal essay is the applicant's opportunity to address the Admissions Committee.
 The personal essay is also considered a writing sample and should explain the applicant's reasons for enrolling in law school and for wanting to visit or transfer to GGU Law.
 It should be concise, well organized, and no longer than two double-spaced pages, typed in 12-point font.
 Please do not submit books, videos, recordings, plays, theses, dissertations, or other materials in lieu of or in addition to the personal essay, as these materials will not be reviewed.